saylesss88/nix-book/src/Intro_to_Nix_Derivations_7.md

 - A derivation in Nix is a fundamental concept that describes how to build a piece of software or a resource (e.g., a package, library, or configuration file).
 Think of it as a recipe for creating something within the Nix ecosystem.

+  - Nix building instructions are called “derivations” and are written in the Nix programming language.
+Derivations can be written for packages or even entire systems.
+After that, they can then be deterministically “realised” (built) via Nix, the package manager.
+Derivations can only depend on a pre-defined set of inputs, so they are somewhat reproducible. -- Practical Nix Flakes

+  - Most things in NixOS are build around derivations:

+    - Programs/Applications: Are derivations

+    - Config Files: Are a derivation that takes the nix configuration and produces an appropriate config file for the application.

+    - The system configuration (i.e. `/run/current-system`) is a derivation

+> ```nix
+>  ls -lsah /run/current-system
+>  0 lrwxrwxrwx 1 root root 85 May 23 12:11 /run/current-system -> /nix/store/cy2c0kxpjrl7ajlg9v3zh898mhj4dyjv-nixos-system-magic-25.11.20250520.2795c50
+> ```

+- The `->` indicates a symlink and it's pointing to a **store path** which is the result of a derivation being built (the system closure)

 - For beginners, the analogy of a cooking recipe is helpful: